Husky Energy to sell Prince George, B.C., oil refinery to Tidewater

 More news from Business

-- Husky Energy to sell Prince George, B.C., oil refinery to Tidewater
+- Tidewater shares fall on deal to buy Prince George, B.C., refinery from Husky

 - Five burning questions as Zellers' final two stores set to close